Litter (vehicle): China

 In Han China the elite travelled in light bamboo seats supported on a carrier's back like a backpack.
-In the Northern Wei dynasty and the Northern and Southern Song dynasty, wooden carriages on poles appear in painted landscape scrolls.

-A commoner used a wooden or bamboo civil litter (民轎 (min2 jiao4)), while the mandarin class used an official litter (官轎 (guan1 jiao4)) enclosed in silk curtains.
+In the Northern Wei dynasty and the Northern and Southern Song dynasty, wooden palanquins on poles appear in painted landscape scrolls.
+A commoner used a wooden or bamboo civil sedan chair (mínjiào), while the mandarin class used an official sedan chair (guānjiào) enclosed in silk curtains.

-The chair with perhaps the greatest importance was the bridal chair (喜轎 (xi3 jiao4)).
-A traditional bride is carried to her wedding ceremony by a "shoulder carriage" (肩輿 (jiān yú)), usually hired.
-These were lacquered in an auspicious shade of red, richly ornamented and gilded, and were equipped with red silk curtains to screen the bride from onlookers.

 Sedan chairs were once the only public conveyance in Hong Kong, filling the role of cabs.
 Chair stands were found at all hotels, wharves, and major crossroads.
 Public chairs were licensed, and charged according to tariffs which would be displayed inside.
 Private chairs were an important marker of a person's status.
 Civil officers' status was denoted by the number of bearers attached to his chair.
-Before Hong Kong's Peak Tram went into service in 1888, wealthy residents of The Peak were carried on sedan chairs by porters up the steep paths to their residence including Sir Richard MacDonnell's (former Governor of Hong Kong) summer home, where they could take advantage of the cooler climate.
+Before Hong Kong's Peak Tram went into service in 1888, wealthy residents of Victoria Peak were carried on sedan chairs by porters up the steep paths to their residence including former Governor Richard MacDonnell's summer home, where they could take advantage of the cooler climate.
 Since 1975 an annual sedan chair race has been held to benefit the Matilda International Hospital and commemorate the practice of earlier days.

+The chair with perhaps the greatest importance was the bridal palanquin (xǐjiào).
+A traditional bride is carried to her wedding ceremony by a shoulder carriage (jiānyú), usually hired.
+These were lacquered in an auspicious shade of red, richly ornamented and gilded, and were equipped with red silk curtains to screen the bride from onlookers.